Trading Method for a Falling Market: Short Selling Stocks

 Besides, a volatile market causes bigger price fluctuations.
 This might provide more short-term trading opportunities than a stable market can offer.
 However, volatility may bring along additional risks.
 So make sure to consider them before making your move.

-Short-selling on Bitcoin example
+Short-selling on stocks example

-Short-selling on Bitcoin example
+Short-selling on stocks example

 Hedging